Hero Image

 Overview

 Dane’s pro bono practice is very important to him.
-He has handled impact litigation matters, as well as individual representations including post-conviction relief, immigration appeals, death penalty claims, factual innocence litigation, guardianship proceedings and litigation involving artist rights.
-He has represented pro bono clients in the U.S. Supreme Court on multiple occasions, including at the merits and certiorari stages, and has argued and prevailed in a precedent-setting decision in the California Supreme Court.
+He has litigated claims for post-conviction relief, immigration appeals, death penalty claims, factual innocence litigation, family separation claims at the U.S. border, guardianship proceedings and litigation involving artist rights.

 Background Pattern